-Author has written 55 stories for Rurouni Kenshin, Harry Potter, Sue Thomas: FB Eye, Young Blades, Inuyasha, Gilmore Girls, Deltora Quest, Bones, Psych, Angel, Chuck, Goose Girl, Grimm, Gundam Wing/AC, His and Her Circumstances, Mars, Once Upon a Time, Sailor Moon, Scrubs, Stardust, Star Wars, Tangled, X-Files, and When Calls the Heart.
+Author has written 57 stories for Rurouni Kenshin, Harry Potter, Sue Thomas: FB Eye, Young Blades, Inuyasha, Gilmore Girls, Deltora Quest, Bones, Psych, Angel, Chuck, Goose Girl, Grimm, Gundam Wing/AC, His and Her Circumstances, Mars, Once Upon a Time, Sailor Moon, Scrubs, Stardust, Star Wars, Tangled, X-Files, When Calls the Heart, and Timeless.

 Do you really care what my name, favorite color, etc. are?